R. Kelly Refuses To Leave His Jail Cell For Court Appearance, Draws Rebuke From Judge

 R. Kelly refused to leave his jail cell on Thursday, getting marked as a “no-show” for a scheduled court appearance and then drawing a rebuke from the judge.

-The accused sex trafficker was scheduled to appear in the Cook County Court for a pretrial hearing that would give an update on evidence for the trial and the singer’s bail situation, but NBC News reported that he “refused transport” and instead stayed in his cell.
+The accused sex trafficker was scheduled to appear in the Cook County court for a pretrial hearing that would give an update on evidence for the trial and the singer’s bail situation, but NBC News reported that he “refused transport” and instead stayed in his cell.
 Jennifer Gonzalez, the Cook County assistant state’s attorney, told the court that sheriff’s deputies were all set to pick up Kelly from his jail cell and transport him to the court, but he simply said no.

 “As I understand it, he refused transport and so that is why the defendant is not before your honor today,” Gonzales said.